 The team at Eco-Schools England would like to thank all the young people and staff who piloted the project from: Bayton Primary, Christ the King, Cradle Hill, Market Drayton Infants, New Silkworth Academy, Penhurst Hessel Academy, St Olaves, Torkington School & Woodstone Community Primary School.
-Thank you for providing us with the wonderful quotes and feedback that have helped us develop the Mindfulness Minutes eco-project and aim for one million minutes.
-Thank you also for showing us just how important and beneficial taking a minute to be mindful is for all ages!
+Thank you for providing us with the wonderful quotes and feedback that have helped us develop the Mindfulness Minutes eco-project.
+Thank you for also for showing us just how important and beneficial taking a minute to be mindful is for all ages!